 A: You can subscribe by emailing our subscription department.
-Further subscription information and an ordering form can be found here.
 The cost is based on membership to ASA, CSSA, SSSA, or any of the cooperating societies.
-2014 prices are: Members, $40 per year.
+2015 prices are: Members, $40 per year.
 Digital Library subscriptions for Members, $89 per year.
 Libraries and Institutions, request a quote.

 Q: How many issues of NSE are published each year?

 A: The journal is published online continuously, one issue per year.
 This means that articles are posted online as they are accepted and processed.
 Subscribers have access to the electronic version throughout the year.